Raiders of the Lost Ark poster

 The inciting incident occurs at 12 minutes when Army Intelligence reveals that the Nazis are searching for the Ark of the Covenant in Egypt, with Abner Ravenwood's headpiece to the Staff of Ra.
 The stakes: Hitler could possess an unstoppable weapon..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 22% of the runtime.
-This illustrates the protagonist's commitment to Marion agrees to partner with Indy for $3,000 and the headpiece.
+This shows the protagonist's commitment to Marion agrees to partner with Indy for $3,000 and the headpiece.
 They escape Nepal together, committing to the quest for the Ark.
 Indy actively chooses to pursue the Ark with Marion as his partner., moving from reaction to action.

 The Collapse moment at 76 minutes (66% through) represents the emotional nadir.
 Here, Indy threatens to destroy the Ark with a rocket launcher, but Belloq calls his bluff, knowing Indy can't destroy history.
 Indy surrenders.
-He and Marion are tied to stakes, helpless, facing death as the Nazis prepare to open the Ark., demonstrates the protagonist at their lowest point.
+He and Marion are tied to stakes, helpless, facing death as the Nazis prepare to open the Ark., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 71% of the runtime.
 Indy realizes the solution: "Don't look at it, Marion!
 Shut your eyes!
 Don't look at it, no matter what happens!"
 Faith and respect for the divine power (not academic knowledge or force) is the answer.
 He surrenders control., demonstrating the transformation achieved throughout the journey.